Briane Nasimok: Biography

 He wrote for the Toronto Star and the Toronto Sun and was responsible for the guide book Making Out in Toronto (1980).

 As a freelancer for United Press International, he covered the Toronto Blue Jays for ten years, including their back to back World Series wins.

 Nasimok was the second feature act at Yuk Yuks Komedy Kabaret and appeared on A&E's "Evening at the Improv" and Showtime's "Spectacular Evening in Canada".
 He then moved to Theatresports Toronto and was a member of the 1993 Canadian Championship Team.

 His theatre credits include "Dead Air" at the Charlottetown.
 In addition, Nasimok was the founder and artistic director of the Grafton Street Dinner Theatre in Halifax, Nova Scotia.

-Nasimok created NBA Dunk Street, Don't Lick the Pig and produced Uh Oh!, and nanaLa' while writing for the YTV Achievement Awards and YAA to the M@x.
+Nasimok created NBA Dunk Street, Don't Lick the Pig and produced Uh Oh!, and Nanalan' while writing for the YTV Achievement Awards and YAA to the M@x.

-He is currently telling stories online through his monthly series "But That's Another Story".
+For six years he co-hosted and co-produced a monthly stortelling series "But That's Another Story".